Sampat Prakash: Views on The Exodus of Kashmiri Pandits

 Sampat Prakash witnessed the exodus of Kashmiri Pandits in the 1990s, a period marked by selective and targeted killings that fueled fear and insecurity.
 He contended that the exodus was not the result of communal strife but rather an accident of history, emphasizing that no Kashmiri Pandit left the Valley willingly.
 He also expressed disappointment with the collective silence of the majority Kashmiri Muslims during this tumultuous period, feeling that it betrayed the principles of Kashmiriyat (the composite culture of the region).

 Despite being a Kashmiri Pandit, Kundu has actively opposed the establishment of separate Sainik and Pandit colonies in Kashmir.
 He perceived such divisions as a threat to the unity and harmony of the Kashmiri society, emphasizing the longstanding bonds of brotherhood and mutual support between Muslims and Pandits.
 He attributed the proposal for separate colonies to a government conspiracy aimed at dividing the Kashmiri community, urging fellow Kashmiri Pandits to stand against any attempts to fracture the social fabric of the region.

 Arrests

 Kundu's political activism often resulted in his arrest and detention.
 He faced numerous run-ins with the administration due to his outspoken views and participation in protests.
-His first arrest occurred in 1958 when he was apprehended by the men of Inspector Qadir Ganderbali, a figure notorious for his involvement in suppressing dissent.
+His first arrest occurred in 1958 when he was apprehended by the men of Inspector Sheikh Ghulam Qadir Alias Qadir Ganderbali, a figure notorious for his involvement in suppressing dissent.
 In 1967, he was arrested for launching a mass agitation against the government, demanding better wages.